darkshade22/first-webpqge/README.md

 # first-webpqge
-i testing my first webpqge
+I am testing my first webpage without the help of anything, just trying to use all my knowledge